CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Commiting means to save your changes to github
+Commiting means to save your changes to local repo

 ## Question 16